olbrich/ruby-units/README.md

 ## Rules:
 1. only 1 quantity per unit (with 2 exceptions...
 6'5" and '8 lbs 8 oz')
 2. use SI notation when possible
-3. avoid using spaces in unit names
+3. spaces in units are allowed, but ones like '11/m' will be recognized as '11 1/m'.

 ## Unit compatibility:
 Many methods require that the units of two operands are compatible.
 Compatible units are those that can be easily converted into each other, such as 'meters' and 'feet'.